King Midget: History

 Company founders Claud Dry and Dale Orcutt, airplane pilots turned car designers, first sold the King Midget as part of their Midget Motors Supply operations in Athens, Ohio.
 Dry and Orcutt were inspired by their experience flying the Civil Air Patrol to create a car based on aircraft construction principles.
 By 1948, they began to use the name Midget Motors Manufacturing Co.
 In about 1956, Dry and Orcutt changed the name of their company to Midget Motors Corporation.

 Midget Motors' primary methods of advertising their cars were through small advertisements in popular magazines that appealed to home mechanics.
 The ads were tiny but effective; they showed a midget car and some earlier ads contained the phrase "500 lb. car for $500.00".
 The ads brought in a steady stream of interested customers.
 Some of the magazines featured articles about the car and several pictured the car on their front cover.
 This method of direct selling continued for most of the life of the company.

 Although the founders had maintained their independence, by the 1960s they were approaching retirement age.
 In 1966 they accepted a buy-out offer from a group led by Joseph Stehlin, backed by investment bankers and the owners retired, remaining as consultants.
 Over the years they had remained profitable by carefully matching their production to sales.
 They had produced a unique car of their own design and constantly introduced improvements and refined their design.
 The new owners had a different vision; they vastly increased production but the anticipated increased sales did not follow.
 By 1969 the company was forced into bankruptcy.
 Production manager Vernon Eads bought the remains of Midget Motors under the name Barthman Corporation.
 He moved the base of operations to Glouster, Ohio, just north of Athens where he could rent space cheaply.
 He opened a plant in Florida, but after a fire there the company closed in 1970.
-In 1991, Skip Weaver of Sunapee, NH started making parts and buying and selling King Midgets.
-In 2015, he registered the trademark, and owns all rights to the name "King Midget" and their likeness.
-Moving from Sunapee to Clermont, Florida in 2002, since 2022,he is operating in Hinsdale, NH, hoping to manufacture whole cars in the near future.